-12. BANK ACCOUNT FOR DISTRIBUTIONS Finar ncial Institution Branch Acco unt Name BSB Account Number 13.
-DECLARATION BY By con npleting this Application • Declares that they have attached; ve read and agreed to the n vestment risks including the possible loss of capital invested; natters contained in the Memorandum to which this Application Form is • prandum is to be treated as confidential and is not to be disclosed to any the purpose of advising on the Invitation) without the prior written consent • Agrees that it will rely entirely upon its own due diligence or professional advice in considering this investment; Declares that it is a Sophisticated Investor for the purposes of section 761G(7)(c) of the Corporations Act or a Professional Investor for the purposes of section 761G(7)(d) of the Corporations Act; • Declares that, in the o ase of an Applicant that is a a regulated superannuation fund (including self-managed superannuation ation Industry (Supervision) Act 1993 (SIS Act); investment by the Applicant complies with the SIS requirements, and in-h Megaplex Trust will no Act and more particularly wind asset rules of the SIS And tresult in the Applicant breamade for the benefit of, and th the investment strategy, sole purpose test, diversification and liquidity ct; the obtaining of financial accommodation by the Trustee of the Midland ching the in-house asset rules of the SIS Act as they relate to the Applicant; may be relied upon by, the Trustee of the Midland Megaplex Trust and its Declares that they are purpose with, any othe Acknowledges the Tru Declares that they are not related to any other Applicant and that they are not acting jointly, in concert with, or with a commor ourpose with, any other Applicant in relation to this Application for Units except as set out at 14 below; acknowledges the Trustee is entitled to accept or reject this application in whole or in part; • he Invitation at any time and for any reason; been obtained, an electronic copy or a print out of the Memorandum has • Acknowledges that the Memorandum has been read, understood and agreed to and that personal handled in the manner referred to; • with obligations under the AML/CTF Act 2006; n materials that may be required at any time for the purpose of complying or a transaction relatir g to the Application may not Application Form) to he Western Australian Offic st in respect of this Application Form (and all information supplied with this se of State Revenue in connection with a request for a declaration as to its: and whether Transfer Duty will apply to the issue of Units; and Acknowledges that any applicable transfer duty is the liability of the Acknowledges that this Momerandum has NOT been ledged with to investors under Part 6D.2 14. s related to any other Applicant or is acting jointly, in concert with or with a common y other Applicant, full details of the other Applicant(s) must be provided here: 15.
-SIGNATURES OF APPLICANTS CANT 1 / DIRECTOR APPLICANT 2 / DIRECTOR (delete as applicable)
+12. BANK ACCOUNT FOR DISTRIBUTIONS

+Finar ncial Institution Branch

+Acco unt Name

+BSB Account Number

+13. DECLARATION BY 3y con npleting this Application • Declares that they have attached; ve read and agreed to the r vestment risks including the possible loss of capital invested; natters contained in the Memorandum to which this Application Form is • orandum is to be treated as confidential and is not to be disclosed to any ne purpose of advising on the Invitation) without the prior written consent • Declares that it is a So at it will rely entirely upon its own due diligence or professional advice in considering this investment; that it is a Sophisticated Investor for the purposes of section 761G(7)(c) of the Corporations Act or a Professional or the purposes of section 761G(7)(d) of the Corporations Act; Declares that, in the o r for the purposes of section 761G(7)(a) of the Corporations Act; s that, in the case of an Applicant that is a regulated superannuation fund (including self-managed superannuation the Applicant complies with the Superannuation Industry (Supervision) Act 1993 (SIS Act); investment by the Applicant requirements, and in-h Megaplex Trust will no ouse asset rules of the SIS A t result in the Applicant brea made for the benefit of, and ith the investment strategy, sole purpose test, diversification and liquidity ct; the obtaining of financial accommodation by the Trustee of the Midland ching the in-house asset rules of the SIS Act as they relate to the Applicant; I may be relied upon by, the Trustee of the Midland Megaplex Trust and its • Declares that they are purpose with, any othe Acknowledges the Tru not related to any other Appler Applicant in relation to thistee is entitled to accept or r icant and that they are not acting jointly, in concert with, or with a common s Application for Units except as set out at 14 below; eject this application in whole or in part; • the Invitation at any time and for any reason; s been obtained, an electronic copy or a print out of the Memorandum has • Acknowledges that the Memorandum has been read, understood and agreed to and that personal handled in the manner referred to; • with obligations under the AML/CTF Act 2006; n materials that may be required at any time for the purpose of complying or a transaction relating g to the Application may no ot received and identity is therefore unable to be verified, the investment to be able to be processed; set in respect of this Application Form (and all information supplied with this Application Form) to t ce of State Revenue in connection with a request for a declaration as to • Acknowledges that and Acknowledges that this applicable transfer duty is t the liability of the Applicant. on lodged with ASIC and the Invitation contained in this Memorandum does 14. s related to any other Applicant or is acting jointly, in concert with or with a common y other Applicant, full details of the other Applicant(s) must be provided here: 15.
+SIGNATURES OF APPLICANTS ANT 1 / DIRECTOR APPLICANT 2 / DIRECTOR (delete as applicable)